-On November 3, 2016, we and certain of our international subsidiaries entered into a new senior secured credit agreement (the "2017 Credit Agreement") with a syndicate of financial institutions.
-The 2017 Credit Agreement replaced in its entirety the \$1.0 billion senior secured credit agreement we entered into on December 19, 2012, with two of our international subsidiaries ("Prior Credit Agreement") and with a syndicate of financial institutions.
-The total available borrowing under the 2017 Credit Agreement was \$753.1 million as of October 31, 2017, which has been reduced by \$11.9 million for outstanding letters of credit, all of which was then available without violating covenants.
+Since November 2016, we and certain of our international subsidiaries have been borrowers under a senior secured credit agreement (the "2017 Credit Agreement") with a syndicate of financial institutions.
+The 2017 Credit Agreement replaced in its entirety our prior \$1.0 billion senior secured credit agreement ("Prior Credit Agreement").
+The total available borrowing under the 2017 Credit Agreement was \$783.3 million as of October 31, 2018, which has been reduced by \$12.9 million for outstanding letters of credit, all of which was then available without violating covenants.

 The 2017 Credit Agreement provides for an \$800.0 million revolving multicurrency credit facility expiring November 3, 2021, and a \$300.0 million term loan, with quarterly principal installments that commenced on April 30, 2017, through maturity on November 3, 2021, both with an option to add an aggregate of \$550.0 million to the facilities with the agreement of the lenders.
 We used the proceeds of the term loan on February 1, 2017, to repay the principal of our \$300.0 million 6.75% Senior Notes that matured on that date.
 The revolving credit facility is available to fund ongoing working capital and capital expenditure needs, for general corporate purposes, and to finance acquisitions.
 Interest is based on either a Eurodollar rate or a base rate that resets periodically plus a calculated margin amount.
-On

-November 3, 2016, a total of approximately \$208.0 million was used to pay the obligations outstanding under the Prior Credit Agreement in full and certain costs and expenses incurred in connection with the 2017 Credit Agreement.
-The financing costs associated with the 2017 Credit Agreement totaled \$5.6 million as of October 31, 2017, and are recorded as a direct deduction from the long-term debt liability.
+On November 3, 2016, a total of approximately \$208.0 million was used to pay the obligations outstanding under the Prior Credit Agreement in full and certain costs and expenses incurred in connection with the 2017 Credit Agreement.
+The unamortized financing costs associated with the 2017 Credit Agreement totaled \$4.2 million as of October 31, 2018, and are recorded as a direct deduction from the long-term debt liability.

 The 2017 Credit Agreement contains certain covenants, which include financial covenants that require us to maintain a certain leverage ratio and an interest coverage ratio.
 The leverage ratio generally requires that at the end of any fiscal quarter we will not permit the ratio of (a) our total consolidated indebtedness, to (b) our net income plus depreciation, depletion, and amortization, interest expense (including capitalized interest), and income taxes, minus certain extraordinary gains and non-recurring gains (or plus certain extraordinary losses and non-recurring losses) and plus or minus certain other items for the preceding twelve months ("adjusted EBITDA") to be greater than 4.00 to 1.00 (or 3.75 to 1.00, during any collateral release period).
 The interest coverage ratio generally requires that at the end of any fiscal quarter we will not permit the ratio of (a) adjusted EBITDA, to (b) the consolidated interest expense to the extent paid or payable, to be less than 3.00 to 1.00, during the applicable preceding twelve month period.
-As of October 31, 2017, we were in compliance with these covenants.
+As of October 31, 2018, we were in compliance with these covenants.